Military history of the Tang dynasty: Mai Thúc Loan (722)

 In 722, Mai Thúc Loan rebelled in what is now Hà Tĩnh Province and proclaimed himself the "Swarthy Emperor" (Hắc Đẽ).
 His rebellion rallied people from 23 counties with "400,000 followers".
 Many were peasants who roamed the countryside, plundering food and other items.
 He also allied with Champa and Chenla, an unknown kingdom named Jinlin (“Gold Neighbor”) and other unnamed kingdoms.
 A Chinese army of 100,000 from Guangdong under general Yang Zixu, including a "multitude" of mountain tribesmen who had remained loyal to the Tang, marched directly along the coast, following the old road built by Ma Yuan.
 Yang Zixu attacked Mai Thúc Loan by surprise and suppressed the rebellion in 723.
 The corpses of the Swarthy Emperor and his followers were piled up to form a huge mound and were left on public display to check further revolts.

 Srivijaya (767)

 In 767, Srivijaya fleets invaded Annan and are defeated.

 Phùng Hưng (785–791)

 In 785, chieftains of the Annamese, Đỗ Anh Hàn, Phùng Hưng and Phùng An rebelled, due to Chinese governor Gao Zhengping's doubling of taxes.
 Tang forces retook Annan in 791.

 Champa (803)

 In 803,Champa seized southern Annan.
 Troops working on garrison fortifications also revolted.
 From 803 to 863, local rebels killed or expelled no fewer than six protector-generals of Annan.

 Dương Thanh (820–837)

-In 820, Dương Thanh seized Đại La but the Tang regained control in 837.
+In 820, Dương Thanh seized Songping but the Tang regained control in 837.